 Here Are the 3 Ways Your Social Media Faux Pas Could Dig Your Grave

 You need to make sure that you fill in all the appropriate information.
 Describe your company.
 Add photos.
 Post your upcoming events.
 And, use the site to interact with interested customers on an on-going basis.

-2. Talking about Yourself too Much.
+- Talking About Yourself Too Much.
 Social media was meant to engage users.
 If every single post you share is about you, your products, your events, your sales, your specials, your abilities, then there is a whole too lot of you up there.
 Share an event one of your customers was telling you about.
 Retweet an article your consumers would find interesting.
 Post the occasional funny – but remember to stay professional.

 Social media is your chance to get on the streets and talk to consumers.
 They can get to know the brand on a more personal level.
 It’s a branding element that sticks with people.